 Several people soon came for Juvia’s Place on Twitter and Instagram about all the gushing.
 Peep some of the responses from a few hardcore fans below who have since jumped the beauty ship:-

-All the tweets have since been deleted but this is very disappointing behaviour from a brand owner and leader.
+All the tweets have since been deleted but this is very disappointing behavior from a brand owner and leader.

 She could have handled the fall out so much better than she did and ended up alienating so many of her fans in the process.